 The documentation for keys and indexes is specific for each database implementation.

-The corresponding user manuals provide the interpretations and detailed information for the usage.
+The corresponding database manuals provide the interpretations and detailed information for the usage.

 It is recommended that you consult the database documentation.